smithy-lang/smithy/docs/source/1.0/spec/core/json-ast.rst

       - [:ref:`AST shape reference <ast-shape-reference>`]
       - Binds a list of resources to the service.
 Each reference MUST target a resource.
+    * - errors
+      - [:ref:`AST shape reference <ast-shape-reference>`]
+      - Defines a list of common errors that every operation bound within the closure of the service can return.
+Each provided shape ID MUST target a :ref:`structure <structure>` shape that is marked with the :ref:`error-trait`.
     * - traits
       - map of :ref:`shape ID <shape-id>` to trait values
       - Traits to apply to the service